kunkel321/QuickPath/README.md

 Currently, only Win Explorer and Directory Opus file managers are supported.
 I don't have Win 11, so I can't test it.

 QuickPath has a minimal interface.
-When a Windows 'Open' or 'Save as' type of dialog is opened, whatever (in any) folders are open will by listed in a popup menu.
+When a Windows 'Open' or 'Save as' type of dialog is opened, whatever (if any) folders are open will by listed in a popup menu.
 Click a menu item to quickly use that folder as the location in the the Windows dialog.
 Active DOpus tabs are marked with a little blue arrow icon.

 ![Screenshot of QuickPath popup menu](https://github.com/kunkel321/QuickPath/blob/main/QuickPath%20screenshot.png)